airyhq/airy/docs/docs/ui/control-center/introduction.md

 It provides both a graphical overview and a way to manage your app's [components](/getting-started/components), [connectors](connectors), and [webhooks](/api/webhook).
 Its [catalog](catalog) enables you to choose and configure additional [connectors](connectors).

+To run the Control Center UI locally, you can start its development server with the command:<br/>
+`./scripts/web-dev.sh //frontend/control-center:bundle_server`

 <ButtonBoxList>
     <ButtonBox
         icon={<ComponentsSVG />}